athomasoriginal/com.betweentwoparens/src/posts/001-creating-a-clojurescript-project-from-scratch.md

 As I said earlier, we have zero dependencies and already have a powerful toolchain.
 This section will take our toolchain to another level so we can achieve parity to JavaScript <a href="#what-is-dev-toolchain" aria-describedby="footnote-label" id="what-is-dev-toolchain-ref">standards</a> by introducing just one tool: `Figwheel`.

-[figwheel](https://figwheel.org/) is a popular ClojureScript tool and a must have for my workflow<a href="#toolchain-tools" aria-describedby="footnote-label" id="toolchain-tools-ref">.</a> Figwheel has [many features](https://figwheel.org/), but we are only going to focus on the ones that allow us to sync with what JavaScript land is used to.
+[figwheel] is a popular ClojureScript tool and a must have for my workflow<a href="#toolchain-tools" aria-describedby="footnote-label" id="toolchain-tools-ref">.</a> Figwheel has [many features], but we are only going to focus on the ones that allow us to sync with what JavaScript land is used to.
 These include:

 - live ClojureScript and CSS Reloading
 - Informative error messages